 reasonably believe there will be a significant reduction in your trading profit

 How HMRC works out your eligibility based on your tax returns

-To work out your eligibility we will first look at your 2018 to 2019 Self Assessment tax return.
-Your trading profits must be no more than £50,000 and at least equal to your non-trading income.
+To work out your eligibility for the fourth grant we’ll first look at your 2019 to 2020 Self Assessment tax return.
+Your trading profits must be no more than £50,000 and at least equal to or more than your non-trading income.

 If you’re not eligible based on your 2019 to 2020 Self Assessment tax return, we’ll then look at the tax years 2016 to 2017, 2017 to 2018, 2018 to 2019 and 2019 to 2020.

-Some circumstances can affect your eligibility such as if:
+There are some circumstances that can affect your eligibility such as if:

 Find out more information on how your circumstances affect your eligibility.

 Find out more information on how HMRC work out your trading profits.